 The Workplace First Aid Online Training Course complies with HSE guidance on basic first aid in the workplace.
 Its aim is to enable workers to manage the time between an incident occurring and the arrival of a qualified first aider.

-This online health and safety training course covers how an individual can provide basic first aid without endangering themselves.
+This online safety training course covers how an individual can provide basic first aid without endangering themselves.
 Participants will learn resuscitation techniques and how to assist with heart attacks, electrical shock, burns, eye injuries, broken bones, and other common injuries.

 The Workplace First Aid Online Training Course can be taken in full online.